-Amazon product bundling is taking two or more complimentary products and bundling them together into one listing.
-Instead of ordering from two or more different product listings, the customer can get everything they need with one click.
+An Amazon product bundle is made of two or more complementary products sold together in one listing.
+Providing value and convenience, the customer can get everything they need with one click.

 Here’s an example of what a product bundle could look like on Amazon.